chiahrens/reactNativeTest/README.md

 Run Android tests using external Appium Desktop
 ```
+// Start Appium Desktop on the default 10000 port

 // This will build the apk (only once, takes long time), start the react-native server, and the apk on the android emulator.
 react-native run-android